-- 1. Write the balanced equation for the splitting reaction of liquid water using a stoichiometric coefficient of 1 for water. - 2.
+- 1. Write down the balanced equation of liquid water splitting reaction using a stoichiometric coefficient of 1 for water. - 2.
 Using only the provided thermodynamic data, justify numerically whether this reaction is thermodynamically favorable at 298 K.

 Calculations:

+11.0

-Reaction thermodynamically favorable e?
+Reaction thermodynamically favorable?

-E ] Yes □ No
+$\Box$ Yes □ No